CaptMerica/ConnectFour-Project/README.md

 -[X] Timer for quick strategies

+-[] Fix bug involving audio still playing when clicking on the board.

 -[] Confetti for the winner of the game

 -[] Accessibility to choose multiple token color options